A Water Utility's Guide to Reducing Operations & Maintenance Expenses

 According to the EPA, roughly one-third of the water sector workforce will become eligible to retire in the next 10 years.
 An aging workforce means that water and wastewater plants will eventually become understaffed, which can lead to potential health and safety issues for the general public.
 If your utility has not already begun to consider ways to attract and retain workers, you will need to plan out how and where to spend money to prevent your facilities from becoming short-staffed.

-Implementing remote access makes the lives of operators easier, more efficient, and more attractive and modern to a younger generation of workers needed to fill these roles.
-Once the impeding labor shortage reaches its full impact, remote access will help to ensure your plant’s uptime, availability, and crew safety with fewer workers.
+Implementing industrial remote access makes the lives of operators easier, more efficient, and more attractive and modern to a younger generation of workers needed to fill these roles.
+Once the impending labor shortage reaches its full impact, remote access will help to ensure your plant’s uptime, availability, and crew safety with fewer workers.

 Dispel provides secure remote access designed for OT networks.
 Built on Moving Target Defense architecture, Dispel helps organizations enable OT remote access while staying aligned to regulatory frameworks and compliance standards.
-If you are looking to securely bring an OT network online, or harden existing Internet-accessible OT assets, schedule a demo at https://dispel.io.
+If you are looking to securely bring an OT network online, or harden existing Internet-accessible OT assets, schedule a demo at dispel.io/efficiency.